WarMaxis/Landing_page_with_bonus_hidden_section/README.md

 Can you find it? ;-)
 _(just click the big, black logo!)_

 Also tetris game made in JavaScript works on this page!
+Check it ;-)

 Check this on __[https://warmaxis.github.io/Landing_page_with_bonus_hidden_section/](https://warmaxis.github.io/Landing_page_with_bonus_hidden_section/)__
 or in production version [https://www.bondflare.com/](https://www.bondflare.com/)